 In addition to all of that, individuals struggling with alcohol abuse have a tendency to put their drug addiction before their finances.
 With this in mind, heavy drinkers have a habit of spending more money than they actually have.
 Due to the circumstances of their habit, substance abusers tend to go over their credit limit.
 Eventually, this causes alcoholics to go over 50% of their credit utilization.
 Henceforth, causes their credit score to drop.

 Here’s What Your Local Wine And Spirit Store Doesn’t Want You To Know About Alcohol Consumption

-Believe it or not, the wine and spirit industry is a booming market segment.
-And, it’s all being fueled off of your hard earned dollars.
+Believe it or not, the wine and spirit industry is a booming market segment, and it’s all being fueled from your hard earned dollars.
 According to Statista, in 2017 “$71.69 billion U.S dollars” we’re spent on alcoholic beverages.
 With this in mind, American’s are being set back drastically, due to alcohol abuse.

 Now, let’s take things even further.
 At the end of the year, your total drinking expenditure can add up to $1,440.00 a year.
 And that doesn’t even include taxes.
 If that’s not enough to catch your attention, 10-years from now, your total drinking expenditures will amount to $14,440.00.

 Sounds crazy, right?
 Can you imagine what you could do with $14,440.00?
 You could finally afford everything you ever wanted, and more.
 So, why limit yourself if you don’t have to.
 Make the most out of your money, and start investing smarter today.

 10 Key Things To Limit Substance Abuse Alcohol Consumption